aardev14/Pesto/README.md

 ### Bad Password List

-The bad password list used in Pesto includes all [data](https://github.com/dropbox/zxcvbn/tree/master/data) used by the Zxcvbn project - plus a few of our own!
-I have added 10,000+ common passwords, the BIP39 word list, popular cryptocurrency terms, keyboard combinations, years, months, days, and more.
-There are over 100,000 entries in this list.
+The bad password list used in Pesto includes all [data](https://github.com/dropbox/zxcvbn/tree/master/data) used by the Zxcvbn project - in addition to even more data!
+I have added the [Top 100,000 common passwords from SecList](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100000.txt), the [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt), popular cryptocurrency terms, years, months, and days.
+It also contains strings that get detected by the algorithm to check for keyboard patterns, character repetition, letter sequencing, and number sequencing.
+There are over 175,000 entries in this list.

 ### Helpful Links
 - https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html